deeplearning4j/deeplearning4j/updater.md

 ## AdaDelta

 AdaDelta also uses an exponentially decaying average of `g_t`, which was our second moment of gradient.
-But without using the alpha we were traditionally using as learning rate, it introduces `x_t`, which is the second moment of `v_t`.
+But without using the alpha we typically use as learning rate, it introduces `x_t`, which is the second moment of `v_t`.

 ![Alt text](../img/updater_math8.png)